We tested the Blink Mini for image quality, lag time, and ease of setup, and it did not disappoint.

 - Detachable camera head

 Power cords aside, the Blink Mini has just about everything we expect in a decent home security camera.
-You get HD resolution that gives you clear images of indoor spaces, as well as two-way audio and OK night vision.
+Not only do you get motion detection, but you'll be able to set specific motion detection zones or "Activity Zones."
+You'll also have HD resolution that gives you clear images of indoor spaces, as well as two-way audio and OK night vision.
 If you want to see, talk to, and hear your kids or pets while you’re away from home, then the Blink Mini can keep you in the loop.

 In our tests, we had no complaints about the Blink Mini’s daytime image quality.
 But Blink cameras don’t have the best night vision.
 Be aware that faces start to get blurry at more than a few feet away from the camera.

 The Blink Mini comes on a little ball-head swivel stand.
 But if you’d rather have a small, square camera you could set discreetly on a bookshelf, then you can detach the Blink Mini camera from the stand for easier stashing.

 We liked the Blink MIni better on the stand because it kept it more secure from being pulled askew by the power cord.
 (This camera weighs practically nothing—a strong breeze could blow it over.)
 But the Blink Mini’s small size would make this camera a pretty good nanny cam if that’s your jam.

 We love it when security cameras offer both cloud and local storage options.
 If you’re concerned about hackers, then local storage is safer and more secure than cloud storage.
 And, unlike cloud storage, local storage doesn’t usually require you to pay a monthly subscription cost.

 The Blink Mini works with Blink’s Sync Module 2 to let you store video footage on a USB flash drive.
 A single Sync Module 2 works for multiple Blink cameras, so you can connect any other Blink cameras you have to the same module.